anrayliu/pyvidplayer2/documentation.md

  - ```reverse``` - Specifies whether to play the video in reverse.
 Warning: Doing so will load every video frame into memory, so videos longer than a few minutes can temporarily brick your computer.
 Subtitles are unaffected by reverse playback.
  - ```no_audio``` - Set this to true if the given video has no audio track.
 Setting this to true can also be used to disable existing audio tracks.
  - ```speed``` - Float from 0.5 to 10.0 that multiplies the playback speed.
 There is currently a known bug where the audio does not speed up/slow down if the video is reversed, causing visual and audio sync issues.
- - ```youtube``` - Set this to true if the provided path is a link to a youtube video.
-YTDLP will be used to grab stream links.
- - ```quality``` - Only used for streaming from youtube.
-Specifies which stream link to use.
-For example, 0 will use the best link, 1 will use the second best link, etc. Usually quality will mean resolution, but it can also mean audio quality as well.

 ## Attributes
  - ```path``` - Same as given argument.